uncomplicated08/recommendation_system/readme.md

 This project implements an AI-powered recommendation engine for an e-commerce platform, providing personalized product recommendations based on user browsing and purchase history.

+## Dataset

+The dataset used in this project is the [Online Retail Transaction Data](https://www.kaggle.com/datasets/thedevastator/online-retail-transaction-data?resource=download) from Kaggle.

+This data set provides an in-depth look at transactions, product details, and customer information documented by an online retail company based in the UK.
+The scope of the data spans vastly, from granular details about each product sold to extensive customer data sets from different countries.

 ## Requirements

 - Python 3.x